ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 ### Extending error codes

 Mbed OS application and system developers may need to define error codes specific to their the applications.
 However, these error codes may not be applicable to the broader system to be defined as system error codes.
-In those cases, applications can predefine custom error codes using the **MBED_DEFINE_CUSTOM_ERROR()** macro.
-This macro specifically defines error status values whole type will be of **Custom Defned Errors** as mentioned above in the [error status types and error code ranges](#error-status-types-and-error-code-ranges) section.
+In those cases, applications can predefine custom error codes using the **MBED_DEFINE_CUSTOM_ERROR()** macro. **MBED_DEFINE_CUSTOM_ERROR()** macro specifically defines error status values whose type will be of **Custom Defined Errors** as mentioned above in the [error status types and error code ranges](#error-status-types-and-error-code-ranges) section.
 If you are defining custom error codes, we advise to capture those definitions in `mbed_error.h` under custom error codes definitions.

 ### Error hook for applications